Cahill’s Lookout in Katoomba (Megalong Valley Views)

 From the Narrow Neck Lookout, you can hike all the way to Castle Head via the Castle Head walking trail.

-Keen to find more great viewing points?
-Check out our guide to the most impressive lookouts in the Blue Mountains for a healthy dose of inspiration.
+Check out our guide to the most impressive lookouts in the Blue Mountains for even more great viewpoints.